aces-research/beamit/README.md

 ## Cite this repository

 **How to cite this repository:** S. K. Kota, B. Giovanardi., 2025.
 Computational modeling of fracture in geometrically exact beams based on the DG/CZM approach.
 4TU.ResearchData.
-Software.
+Software. https://doi.org/10.4121/11b0b61a-0e81-4187-a0f6-5b64c79ccfba

-*Place the 4TU research data link here.*

 ## Would you like to contribute?